CliffWang113/EC601_Mini_Project_1/README.md

 # EC601_Mini_Project_1
 This project is implemented for Boston University, EC601 Mini Project #1.
 The goal of this Mini Porject is to get familiar with the APIs.
+The functions includes:

+* Download images from the designate twitter account timeline.
+* Convert the images into a video.
+* Analysis the content of the video and generate a label for the video.

 ## APIs